michaeldarisse/michaeldarisse.github.io/research.md

 #### Work In Progress

-The Impact of Attending Elite Exam Schools for Disadvantaged Students: Evidence from New York City's Discovery Program
+The Impact of Exam Schools on Disadvantaged Students: Evidence from NYC’s Discovery Program

 #### Research Experience